skycoin/cx/docs/CompilerDevelopment.md

 CX Runtime also has CXCalls, which store an Operator, FramePoiner, and Line.

 CXPrograms are the root object of the entire AST for CX.
-Additionally, there is a global named PROGRAM, which stores the main CXProgram.

 The maker for CXProgram sets the CallStack to a default size, Memory, StackSize, HeapSize, HeapPointer, and Packages to default sizes.